 Ageing your ice cream base

-I learnt a bit about the process of making ice cream for my degree, actually!
+I learnt a bit about the process of making ice cream for my Food science degree.
 An interesting takeaway was how ageing your ice cream base (i.e. chilling it for at least 4 hours) actually improves the texture of your ice cream a lot by allowing the globules of emulsified fat to become more stable.
 This helps the ice cream hold in air and retard the growth of ice crystals when being churned.
 Cool huh!?

 More Ice Cream Recipes: